 To begin, make sure your thermostat is instructing your heater to turn on.

 - Swap out the batteries if the screen is empty.
 If the digital screen is mixed up, the thermostat may need to be changed.

 - Make sure the switch is set to “heat” instead of “off” or “cool.”

 - Make certain the program is displaying the right day and time and is scheduled to “run.”
 If you’re having a hard time turning off the schedule, set the temperature by using the up/down arrows and using the “hold” button.
-This will force the furnace to turn on if thermostat scheduling is an issue.
+This will cause the furnace to turn on if thermostat is causing an issue.

 - Increase the temperature setting to 5 degrees warmer than the temperature of the room.

 If your heater hasn’t turned on within a couple minutes, ensure it has electricity by moving the fan switch from “auto” to “on.”
 If the fan doesn’t begin to run, your heater might not have power.